"What they've done is extremely evil": Pennsylvania hospital shutdown spurs questions about private equity in health care

 "This had nothing to do with the pandemic," Neronha told CBS News.
 "Hospitals all over the country were facing the pandemic … but the problems here were exacerbated, frankly, by greed."

 Neronha invoked state law to force Prospect Medical to turn over its finances.
-A ruling by the Attorney's General's office found the company put "every hospital in its system…at risk of reduction of services, sale or closure."
+A ruling by the attorney general's office found the company put "every hospital in its system…at risk of reduction of services, sale or closure."

 "They didn't care about health care," Neronha said.
 "What they cared about was making money for their investors."